Lady-Killer in Trouble

-Lady-Killer in Trouble (Hungarian: Özvegy menyasszonyok) is a 1964 Hungarian comedy crime film directed by Viktor Gertler and starring Sándor Pécsi, Dezsö Garas and Mária Mezei.
+Lady-Killer in Trouble (Hungarian: Özvegy menyasszonyok) is a 1964 Hungarian comedy crime film directed by Viktor Gertler and starring Sándor Pécsi, Dezső Garas and Mária Mezei.
 It was shot at the Hunnia Studios in Budapest.
 The film's sets were designed by the art director László Duba.

 Synopsis

 A police detective investigating the case of a taxi driver who has disappeared finds no less than six different women claiming to be the vanished man's fiancee.